-1 or, if the association does not have an address in this state, its address out of state; 2 (3) that it is an unincorporated nonprofit association; and 3 (4) the name, title or capacity of a person authorized to transfer an estate or 4 interest in real property held in the name of the association.
-5 (d) A statement of authority must be executed in the same manner as [a deed] [an 6 affidavit] by a person other than the person authorized in the statement of authority to transfer 7 the estate or interest.
-8 (e) A filing officer may collect a fee for [filing] [recording] a statement of authority in the 9 amount authorized for [filing] [recording] a transfer of real property.
-10 (f) A document effecting an amendment, revocation or cancellation of a statement of 11 authority, or stating that the statement of authority is unauthorized or erroneous, must meet the 12 requirements for execution and [filing] [recording] of an original statement.
-13 (g) Unless canceled earlier, a [filed] [recorded] statement of authority and its most recent 14 amendment is canceled by operation of law [five] years after the date of the most recent [filing] 15 [recording].
-16 (h) If the record title to real property is in the name of an association and the statement of 17 authority is [filed] [recorded] in the office of the [county] in which a transfer of real property 18 would be [filed] [recorded], the authority of the person named in the statement of authority to 19 transfer is conclusive in favor of a person that gives value without notice that the person lacks 20 authority.
-21 Comment 22 23 1.
-This section is based on Uniform Partnership Act (1997) §303.
-242526 2.
-A statement of authority need not be filed to conclude an acquisition of or to hold real property.
+- (e) A filing officer may collect a fee for [filing] [recording] a statement of authority in the amount authorized for [filing] [recording] a transfer of real property. - (f) A document effecting an amendment, revocation or cancellation of a statement of authority, or stating that the statement of authority is unauthorized or erroneous, must meet the requirements for execution and [filing] [recording] of an original statement. - (g) Unless canceled earlier, a [filed] [recorded] statement of authority or its most recent amendment is canceled by operation of law [five] years after the date of the most recent [filing] [recording]. - (h) If the record title to real property is in the name of an association and the statement of authority is [filed] [recorded] in the office of the [county] in which a transfer of real property would be [filed] [recorded], the authority of the person named in the statement of authority to transfer is conclusive in favor of a person that gives value without notice that the person lacks authority.

+1. This section is based on Uniform Partnership Act (1997) Section 303.

+2. A statement of authority need not be filed to conclude an acquisition of or to hold real property.
 It is concerned only with the sale, lease, encumbrance, and other transfer of an estate or interest in real property.
 For this, it should, but need not, be filed.
 The filing provides important documentation.
-As a general rule a statement of authority will only be filed at the time of a conveyance of an interest in real estate as a means of establishing in the title records who has authority to execute a deed or other instrument conveying an interest in real estate.

 3. Inasmuch as the statement relates to the authority of a person to act for the association in transferring real property, subsection (b) requires that the statement be filed or recorded in the office where a transfer of the real property would be filed or recorded.
 This is usually the county in which the real estate is situated.
 This is where a title search concerning the real estate would be conducted.
-Uniform Partnership Act (1997) §303 provides for central filing, such as with the Secretary of State, but its statement of partnership authority concerns authority of partners generally, not just with respect to real estate.
+Uniform Partnership Act (1997) Section 303 provides for central filing, such as with the Secretary of State, but its statement of partnership authority concerns authority of partners generally, not just with respect to real estate.